 Friday, February 24, 2012

-Amsterdam's marijuana culture creates a very interesting sub-culture that's also very clearly present within the city.
+Amsterdam's marijuana culture creates a very interesting sub-culture that's also very clearly present within the city, yet it is totally and completely embedded within it.
+It's there, but must be sought out.
 Diversity, tolerance, creativity; a free spirit mentality runs unbridled through Amsterdam's streets.

 Thursday, February 23, 2012